Lar (Primary Title)

 72.21

-The clothing and pose of this statuette identify him as a Lar familiaris, the protective spirit of all members of a household (including slaves).
-The Lar was the focal point of domestic ritual and received daily offering such as incense, wine, grain, and garlands.
-In his arms-now missing-he most likely held a cornucopia and libation bowl.
+The pose of this statuette and the attributes held in his now-missing arms—a cornucopia (horn of plenty) and libation bowl—identify him as a Lar familiaris, the spirit who protected all members of a Roman household (including slaves).
+The Lar was the focal point of Roman domestic ritual and received daily offerings such as incense, wine, grain, and garlands.

 Adolph D. and Wilkins C. Williams Fund